ROOFING INSURANCE CLAIMS

 UNDERSTANDING YOUR INSURANCE COVERAGE

 Is the cost to repair or replace an insured item of property at the time of the loss, less depreciation.
 The value of depreciation is based on the age and condition of the item.
 Personal property, such as contents, is typically settled at ACV unless the insured purchases (RCV) Replacement Cost Coverage.
 Your ACV Payments is typically the 1st of two checks you receive.
 The 2nd check will be mailed when the job is complete and all invoices are billed directly to your insurance company.

 (RCC) Replacement Cost Coverage

-Also know as Replacement Cost Value (RCV) is the cost to replace lost or damaged property with new property of like kind and quality at current prices.
+Also known as Replacement Cost Value (RCV) is the cost to replace lost or damaged property with new property of like kind and quality at current prices.
 For an additional premium, it is available for buildings and contents.
-Some insurers automatically include RCC in the homeowner policy; however, usually it is an optional coverage that must be purchased.RCV = (ACV + Deprecation + Deductible)
+Some insurers automatically include RCC in the homeowner policy; however, it is usually an optional coverage that must be purchased.RCV = (ACV + Deprecation + Deductible)